SUBstylee/javascriptProjects/README.md

 - [Project 3: Infinite Scroll](./0003infinityScroll/index.html)

   Infinite Scroll for images using the Unsplash API.
-Note it is a free tier, so limited to 50 images and hour.
+Note it is a free tier, so limited to 50 images an hour.

 - [Project 4: Picture In Picture](./0004pictureInPicture/index.html)